andrewferdinando/goreports/processes/architecture.md

 3. **Parse**: A server-side parsing function (`parseReportCsvs`) processes each CSV, categorizing products using `product_rules`, and populates `metric_values` (location-level) and `staff_metrics` (staff-level) tables
 4. **Report**: The parsed data is aggregated and displayed in four report types, with optional filtering via `staff_report_filters` for individual reports

+## Core Processes

+### Weekly Reports
+The weekly report workflow allows users to create reports for a specific week.
+Users select a "week starting" date (typically a Monday), and the system automatically calculates the week end date (6 days later).
+The report is labeled as "w/c [date]" (week commencing) and stored with `type = 'weekly'`.
+Users can then upload CSV files for each venue, which are parsed and aggregated into the four report types.
+Weekly reports are listed on `/weekly-reports` and filtered by `type = 'weekly'` in the database.

+### Monthly Reports
+Monthly reports follow the same workflow as weekly reports but are designed for monthly data aggregation.
+Users select a month, and the system creates a report with `type = 'monthly'` and a label like "November 2025".
+The CSV parsing and reporting logic is identical to weekly reports—the only difference is the time period and how reports are filtered in the UI.
+Monthly reports are listed on `/monthly-reports` and filtered by `type = 'monthly'` in the database.

+### CSV Upload & Storage
+When creating a report, users upload CSV files for each of the three venues (Auckland, Christchurch, Queenstown).
+The files are uploaded to Supabase Storage in the `report-csvs` bucket, with paths structured as `{reportId}/{locationCode}-{timestamp}.csv`.
+Metadata about each upload is stored in the `report_uploads` table, linking the file to the report and location.
+Files are stored permanently and can be viewed/downloaded later via the "View Uploads" feature on report detail pages.

+### CSV Parsing & Categorisation
+The `parseReportCsvs` function processes uploaded CSV files server-side.
+It downloads each CSV from Supabase Storage, parses the rows using PapaParse, and identifies product rows, staff header rows, and section boundaries.
+For each product row, it matches the product name against `product_rules` (using exact or contains matching) to determine the category (combo, non_combo, arcade, or other).
+Products are then inserted into both `metric_values` (location-level aggregates) and `staff_metrics` (staff-level data).
+The parser handles complex CSV structures with staff sections, product headers, and "Volume In-Store" quantity columns.

+### Staff Metrics (Individual Arcade & Individual Sales)
+Staff metrics are calculated from the `staff_metrics` table, which stores individual staff member sales data per product per location.
+For **Individual Arcade**, the system aggregates `staff_metrics` where `category = 'arcade'`, summing the total cards sold per staff member.
+For **Individual Sales**, it aggregates `staff_metrics` where `category IN ('combo', 'non_combo')`, calculating combo rates (combo sales / total sales) per staff member.
+Both reports respect the `staff_report_filters` table—staff members with `include_in_individual_reports = false` are excluded from these views but their data still counts in venue-level aggregates.

+### Product Rules (Settings)
+Product rules are configurable patterns stored in the `product_rules` table that determine how products are categorized during CSV parsing.
+Each rule specifies a `product_pattern` (text to match), `match_type` (exact or contains), `category` (combo, non_combo, arcade, other), and optionally an `arcade_group_label` for grouping arcade products.
+Rules can be venue-specific (via `location_id`) and can be activated/deactivated.
+When parsing CSVs, the system matches product names against active rules to automatically categorize new products.
+Rules are managed via Settings → Product Rules, where users can add, edit, and filter rules by venue.

+### User Filters (Settings → Users)
+The user filter system allows administrators to control which staff members appear in Individual Arcade and Individual Sales reports.
+The `staff_report_filters` table stores per-staff visibility preferences.
+When a staff member is unchecked (`include_in_individual_reports = false`), they are excluded from the two individual reports but their sales data continues to be counted in all venue-level metrics and totals.
+This is a UI-only filter—the underlying `staff_metrics` data remains unchanged.
+Filters are managed via Settings → Users, which lists all staff names from `staff_metrics` with checkboxes to toggle visibility.

+### Mini Reports UI (4 tabs on Weekly/Monthly report page)
+Each report detail page (`/weekly-reports/[id]` or `/monthly-reports/[id]`) displays four tabs of analytical data:

+1. **Arcade Sales Tab**: Bar chart showing arcade product sales by venue, grouped by `arcade_group_label`
+2. **Individual Arcade Tab**: Ranked list of staff members by total arcade card sales
+3. **Combo Sales Tab**: Cards showing combo vs non-combo performance per venue, with combo percentages and rankings
+4. **Individual Sales Tab**: Performance pills showing each staff member's combo rate, combo sales, and total sales

+All tabs fetch data from the same underlying `metric_values` and `staff_metrics` tables, but aggregate and present it differently.
+The UI uses React components with Recharts for visualizations and responsive Tailwind CSS for mobile-friendly layouts.

 ## Report Types

 ### 1. Arcade Sales